bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 - [Whether you prefer single-carrier or multi-carrier status](#single-carrier-versus-multi-carrier-apps)
 - Configuration fields:

-  If you would like [configuration fields](#configuration-fields) to be set up for your carrier, specify the properties you would like to use for these connection and/or settings options.
+  If you would like [configuration fields](#configuration-fields) to be set up for your carrier, specify the connection and/or settings options.
+For a list of things you need to provide, see [types of configuration options](#what-are-the-types-of-configuration-options).

 ### What you will receive